 The downside of motor cruising is the engine noise.
 And if you’re looking to learn how to sail, this is not the trip for you.

-But if you want to experience life at sea for a few days and explore the coast by boat then they’re great fun and great value.
+But if you want to experience life at sea for a few days and explore the coast by boat then gulet sailing in Turkey is great fun and great value.
+Turkey isn’t the only place in the Mediterranean you can gulet cruise, similar vessels have cropped up in Croatia and Montenegro, but this stretch of coast is the spiritual home.

 WHY A GULET CRUISE IS THE BEST WAY TO SEE THE TURQUOISE COAST